tensorflow/docs/site/en/install/pip.md

     ### 4. GPU setup

-    You can skip this section if you only run TensorFlow on CPU.
+    You can skip this section if you only run TensorFlow on the CPU.

     First, you need to install
     [NVIDIA GPU driver](https://www.nvidia.com/Download/index.aspx){:.external}